 May 25th, 2018

-Families from across Europe have launched legal action against the European Parliament and the Council of European Union for alleged failure to adopt effective laws to tackle climate change.
+Families from across Europe have launched legal action against the European Parliament and the Council of the European Union for alleged failure to adopt effective laws to tackle climate change.

 In the lawsuit to the European General Court, plaintiffs are asking the EU institutions to recognise climate change as a real threat to human rights and strengthen laws to reduce emissions.

-The European families bringing the case all work in agriculture and tourism in EU and further abroad and claim that climate change is affecting their livelihood, health, property and culture.
+The European families bringing the case all work in agriculture and tourism in the EU and further abroad and claim that climate change is affecting their livelihood, health, property and culture.

 The families are supported by a range of non-profit organizations, scientist, and citizens who believe that EU can and must be more ambitious regarding its 2030 climate targets.

 Scientists from Climate Analytics provide the evidence to the case on how the families are impacted by climate change and indicate that that EU is capable of reducing emissions by at least 50 to 60 per cent by 2030 compared to 1990 levels.

 The families are asking the Court to rule that climate change is a human rights issue and that the EU is responsible to protect their rights, the rights of their children and of future generations.